Mum of three, Claire Lynch, shares her experience of being a new parent with her wife and her tips for families with two mums.

 Working as a team

-Research has described the phenomenon of maternal gatekeeping (The Conversation, 2015), which can cause dads or non-birth mothers to be discouraged from sharing equal responsibility for the baby.
-Some non-birth mothers describe feeling left out of the special bond, particularly if their partner is breastfeeding.
+Research has described the phenomenon of maternal gatekeeping (The Conversation, 2015), which can cause dads or non-birthing mothers to be discouraged from sharing equal responsibility for the baby.
+Some non-birthing mothers and parents describe feeling left out of the special bond, particularly if their partner is breastfeeding.
 Solidarity can make all the difference on a sleepless night so put the kettle on, fire up a box-set, and snuggle up together.

 All hands on deck